 A computerized accounting system can offer many advantages; however, some problems associated with the use of computers need to be recognized.

-Some of the major advantages and disadvantages are described below:
+Some of the major advantages and disadvantages of a computerized accounting system are described below:

 Reduction in processing costs